lujeremy/Alfredo/README.md

 Download project

-Provide Bot Token in a token.txt in /JerBot
+Provide Bot Token in a token.txt

+Provide database information in a credentials.txt

 Run an Application Config-- running an install Maven Config before launch